Smithw8857/Instagram-Clone/README.md

 **This table's goal is to store and display each individual photo using an id number, their image url, the user who submitted the photo as well as the date and time the photo was submitted**

-The **id** column is set to auto increment, allowing each new stored photo to be automatically issued an id number. the id column is also a primary key, requiring the id value to be unique as well as to prevent any null variables.
+The **id** gives each photo a unique id number.
+The column is set to auto increment, allowing each new stored photo to be automatically issued an id number. the id column is also a primary key, requiring the id value to be unique as well as to prevent any null variables.

-The **image_url** column is set to not null, requiring a value to be filled in the image_url column
+The **image_url** displays the url for each image.
+The column is set to not null, requiring a value to be filled in the image_url column

-The **user_id** column is set to not null, requiring a value to be filled in the **user_id** column, therefore requiring each photo submitted to be related to a user in the database.
+The **user_id** column allows to see who posted a photo referenced by thier user id.
+The column is set to not null, requiring a value to be filled in the **user_id** column, therefore requiring each photo submitted to be related to a user in the database.
 This is achieved by making the **user_id** column a foreign key that references the **id** column from the **users** table.
 This allows the photos table to not only store the information of each inserted photo, but also store which user submitted each photo, signified by their **id** number stored in the **users** table.

-The **created_at column** is set to be a timestamp.
-When a new photo is entered the timestamp value will default to the current time and date that the photo was entered.
+The **created_at column** is to mark a date and time a photo is posted.
+The column is set to be a timestamp.
+When a new photo is entered, the timestamp value will default to the current time and date that the photo was entered.

 I required values from both the users and photos tables in order to create a proper comments and likes table.
 With those completed, I started creating the table that would store user comments.